 I’m sure you can think of many other things that we do as churches that support our community.
 We do have much to give thanks for and many things planned as we continue to serve our community.

 I am told we have 59 people who give either through the PGS system or through giving to the bank, I don’t know whether you are one of our planned givers, but if not, I wonder whether you might like to be.
-If so – please contact Jacquie, our Stewardship Officer – stewardship.officer@badshotleaandhale.org and she will help you.
+If so – please contact our stewardship officer – stewardship.officer@badshotleaandhale.org and they will help you.
 Also, please would you take a moment to prayerfully review your giving for the next year.
 I know we are all in different financial situations, some much better off than others, but if you would be able to increase your giving that would help us with our financial security going forwards.
 At the moment, the average donation is £89 per month.
 I am very grateful for the increases in giving we have seen over the years.
 This year is the first year in over a decade that we have seen the level of giving reduce, which is very understandable given the economic downturn.
 This unfortunately coincides with a rise in inflation, and our outgoings increasing.

 To make ends meet, each church needs to raise about £50,000 per year (and we have three) and the main way that we finance that is through giving, the projected income streams this year are: